luileito/swipetest/experiments/README.md

   -h, --help        Display this help
 ```

-Example: assuming that the word "hello" is in `somefile.log` file:
+Example: assuming that the word "hello" is in `somefile.log` file,
+this will create the file `somefile-hello-0.png`:
 ```sh
 ~$ node plotlog.js -l /path/to/somefile.log -w hello
 ```

+The output filename pattern in always "username-word-flag.png", where "username" is the user ID (swipe log filename), "word" is the swiped word, and "flag" is either 0 (default) or 1 if the argument `-f` (or `--failed`) is provided.

-## Process performance metrics
+### Process performance metrics

-The `stats-create.py` program create a consolidated file where each line summarizes both sentence and word level performance.
+The `stats-create.py` program create a consolidated file where each line is a dictionary summarizing both sentence and word level performance.

 Example:
 ```sh
 ~$ python3 stats-create.py /path/to/swipelogs/*.log > swipelogs.ndjson
 ```

+Read more about the ndjson format at http://ndjson.org/

 ### Analyze performance metrics

-The `stats-analyze.py` program is fairly complete.
+The `stats-analyze.py` program creates fine-grained performance reports.

 ```sh
 ~$ python3 stats-analyze.py -h